 This is my account of my history with medication.
 Everyone reacts to medications differently, and none of this is to be taken as advice.
 I’m writing to share my experience and contribute to the conversation re: mental health.
+TW: Mentions of eating disorders and experiences with depression and anxiety.

 I have a long and complicated history with medication.
 I’ve been forced to take medication before for a misdiagnosis (that ended up doing only harm, and no good).
 I’ve had medication pushed on me by doctors that I didn’t want or need.
 I’ve reluctantly taken medication that ended up being an absolute lifesaver.
 I’ve gone off medication when I’ve thought I didn’t need it anymore and ended up realizing I really, really did.
 I’ve spent hours researching online to find the right medication for myself when no doctor could come up with the answer.
 This is not an exhaustive list.